A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 7. Mini Rock Garden

 This idea does not involve using rocks in just part of the garden.
-It involves creating a garden using rocks, gravel, white stones, pebbles, and other types of stones.
+It involves creating a garden using rocks, gravel, white stone, pebbles, and other types of stones.

 This means most of the features of the garden will consist of rocks.
 You create rock pathways, rock beds for the flowers, rocky focal points, and rocky fountains.